How configuration works

 Section titled “Where should I edit?”Use ~/.config/noctalia/ for curated config: the things you want to keep in dotfiles, copy to another machine, or manage declaratively.

 Treat ~/.local/state/noctalia/settings.toml as an app-managed override file.
 It is useful to inspect when debugging GUI changes, and safe to delete when you want to clear those overrides.
 Keeping it outside ~/.config also lets the GUI save changes when your config directory is read-only, for example on NixOS.
+Support reports include config sources and settings.toml, but omit state.toml contents because they can contain private runtime data.

 Both layers are watched for changes and hot-reloaded.
 If neither layer exists, Noctalia uses its built-in defaults.